 Draught proofing your home is a relatively quick and easy way to reduce heat loss and cut heating bills.
 In a typical house it is suggested draughts can account for 10% of total heat loss, much more if there is an unused fireplace (Source: YouGen).

 Draughts occur where there are unwanted gaps in the construction of your home, and where openings, holes, slits or cracks are left unsealed.
-Draughts are different from ventilation because they are uncontrolled.
+Draughts are different from ventilation because they are uncontrolled and uncontrollable.

 Airtightness and draughts

 New homes are required to meet minimum airtightness standards (Part L of the Building Regulations – Conservation of Fuel and Power) the standard is poor and often not met.
 In fact homes that go further to meet the International PassivHaus standard are so airtight and energy efficient that they use mechanical ventilation and heat recovery to add fresh air from outside without losing heat.
-But older houses, and even a lot of relatively new ones, can still be very draughty.
+But older houses, and even a lot of new ones, can still be very draughty.

 DraughtBusters and draught proofing